fltk/fltk/README.MSWindows.txt

   copy all .lib files from the fltk lib directory to the VC lib directory

-  copy fluid/fluid.exe to the bin directory
+  copy fluid.exe in the fluid directory to the bin directory

 I highly discourace using dll's (dynamically linking libraries) on MSWindows because they will require an installation process and likely cause version